Delport121/Obsidian_Vault/Meetings/Meeting Notes 7.md

 ```python
 arc = pat.Arc((mean[0], mean[1]), major, minor, angle=angle, color="0.5")
 ```
 This seemed to work, but it does not make sense why it would cause an issue.
-I was unable to fix this where it is used in the assignments in jupyter
+I was unable to fix this where it was used in the assignments in jupyter
 - Furthermore it seems that the four executable files must be one directory higher than where they are placed in the repo.

 - Have you used the ros simulator for anything specific and did you actually build on top of it?